Share with your friends

 Creole and Cajun Cuisines

-They rightfully sit under the Southern Cuisine umbrella.
+They rightfully sit under the Southern cuisine umbrella.
 However, because of their fame and highly distinctive character, I created a separate web page for them.

-See my Creole & Cajon web page
+See my Creole and Cajun web page

 Slaves

-The Black slave women who cooked for their masters in the main-house kitchen played a significant role in the development of Southern Cuisine.
-For instance, they used ingredients and frying techniques of their African homeland that eventually became Southern Cuisine mainstays.
-They also created the renowned Soul Food Cuisine.
+The Black slave women who cooked for their masters in the main-house kitchen played a significant role in the development of Southern cuisine.
+For instance, they used ingredients and frying techniques of their African homeland that eventually became Southern cuisine mainstays.
+They also created the renowned Soul Food cuisine.

 See my Soul Food web page